conradakunga/Blog/_posts/2025-04-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-9-encryptor-implementation.md

 ### TLDR

-**In this post, we created an `AesFileEncryptor` component that implemented the `IFIleEncryptor` interface and wrote tests to verify its functionality.**
+**In this post, we created an `AesFileEncryptor` component that implemented the `IFileEncryptor` interface and wrote tests to verify its functionality.**

 The code is in my [GitHub](https://github.com/conradakunga/UploadFileManager).